neemiassgc/design-patterns/README.md

 # design-patterns
-Implementations of the disign patterns in Java/Kotlin
+Implementations of the design patterns in Java/Kotlin